πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ParameterValueNote

-MQTT Addressmqtt.onemesh.ruCommunity server
+MQTT Addressmqtt.onemesh.ruCommunity server (domain, not IP)

-UsernameonemeshDefault; onemeshz / onemeshd - for downlink
+UsernameonemeshDefault; onemeshz / onemeshd for downlink

-PasswordonecatShared for all
+PasswordonecatShared for all project participants

-JSON enabledNoNot needed for map
+JSON enabledNoNot needed for map, adds overhead

-Root topicmsh/RU/XXXXXX = city code (list)
+Root topicmsh/RU/KSTKST = Kostroma city code (code list)

-Precision729 mCoordinate precision on map
+Precision729 mCoordinate precision on public map (~15 bits)

-Map report interval3600 s (1 hour)Minimum interval
+Map report interval3600 s (1 hour)Minimum report sending interval

-πŸ’‘ Tip: if “Save” button is inactive - fill settings in stages: first basics (address, login, password), then map, then extra options.
+πŸ’‘ Tip: if “Save” button is inactive - fill settings in stages: basics first (address, login, password), then map, then extra options.

 Username Modes